 Pressure washing a deck

-If you like, you can carefully wash your exterior wood with the garden hose (slowly making sure to get all the surface), but this is a bit slow.
+If you like, you can carefully wash your exterior wood with the garden hose (slowly making sure to get all the surface), but this is quite slow.
 To do it right, a small electric pressure washer is what we use.

 How to paint a deck the easy (but good) way.
 What primer and paint to use?
 We cover that in our post on the best deck paint.
 When you have that all set…

 - Dip roller with a good deal of deck paint or deck stain (just so it’s not dripping).

-- Gently roll and let the paint/stain fall out of the roller, pressing more firmly as you dry out—think in squares, about 1-yard square or so per dip.
+- Gently roll and let the paint/stain come out of the roller, pressing more firmly as you dry out—think in squares, about 1-yard square or so per dip.
 Start high and work down to the floor.

-- Don’t worry that you’ll lose some through the cracks—you can put plastic under if you want to try to save it (and protect the earth).
+- Don’t worry that you’ll lose some paint through the cracks—you can put plastic under if you want to try to save it (and protect the earth).

 - Follow up with a brush (no need to dip brush).
 Work it into the grooves.